patternfly/react-topology/README.md

 ### Running the demo app

-Once you’ve set up the prerequisites, you can follow these steps to run the demo app on your local machine
+Once you’ve set up the prerequisites, you can follow these steps to run the docs workspace or the demo app on your local machine

 1. In a terminal, type the following commands to start the docs workspace: